French doors can change any space, but getting the width right is crucial.

 Choosing the right design ensures your doors look beautiful while fitting smoothly with your lifestyle.

-3. Arched French Doors: Add instant character with arched French doors.
-Their rounded tops soften the look and bring architectural grace, making them a centre of attention in entryways or formal living areas.
+Add instant character with arched French doors.
+Their rounded tops soften the look and add architectural grace, making them a focal point in entryways or formal living areas.

 Conclusion